AsgharKazmi2005/8-puzzle-solver/README.md

 # A*-based 8-Puzzle Solver

+The AI-gen free A* Algorith itself is located in /backend/a_star.py or via this link: https://github.com/AsgharKazmi2005/8-puzzle-solver/blob/main/backend/a_star.py

 To get it to work on your system locally, clone this repository.
 Once cloned, run the app.py file in the backend folder to create the endpoint to which the A* algorithm will respond with the solution.